Obtained No cost in a Bitcoin Fork? This is What to Notify IRS

 Could these authorities help equally dealing with the receipt of cryptocurrency in a fork as nontaxable?

-And would foundation allocations be created by reference to valuations at time of acquisition (alternatively than at time of the fork)?
+And would foundation allocations be created by reference to valuations at the time of acquisition (alternatively than at a time of the fork)?

 In absence of very clear direction, dealing with the receipt as taxable would seem to be the conservative method, when dealing with it as tax-no cost could be risky, with likely tax, desire and penalty effects.